-My grandfather decided to write about his life when he was 79 years old.
+My grandfather was one of those people.
+He decided to write about his life when he was 79 years old.
 He wrote a page a day for about three months.
 I was his typist.
 At age 20, I witnessed every step of his process that resulted in a 100-page self-published book.
 I was so inspired by his gift to our family that I vowed to continue his legacy by writing about my life.
-It took more years than you might suspect, but eventually, I became a writer and teacher who specializes in memoir workshops at a community college.
+I became a writer and teacher who specializes in leading memoir workshops at a community college.
 We share our stories - stories that are hard and soft, made of muscle and magic.